Correr-Zhou/RepMode/README.md

 ## 🔥 Updates
+- 2023.09: We release the download link of the formatted data for your convenience!
 - 2023.04: The source code is now available!
 - 2023.03: The [RepMode website](https://correr-zhou.github.io/RepMode/) is now online!
-- 2023.03: This paper is selected as a **CVPR Highlight (Top 2.5% of 9155 submissions)**!
+- 2023.03: This paper is selected as a **CVPR Highlight (Top 2.6% of 9155 submissions)**!
-- 2023.02: We are delight to announce that this paper is accepted by CVPR 2023!
+- 2023.02: We are delighted to announce that this paper was accepted by CVPR 2023!

 ## 💻 Device Requirements